cs-uob/COMS10014/mathbook/src/01/export.md

   2. A node has a child of the same precedence that does not match the order in which it is parsed.

 The last point means that an addition or subtraction node whose right child is another addition or subtraction node would need brackets, since these nodes are parsed left-to-right.
 This finally gets us a formal definition of exporting (and, along the way, a rule for exactly which brackets are necessary or not) that works for numbers, Boolean algebra, propositional logic, and most programming languages among other things.

+_Special note on C: the `=` assignment operator has right-to-left precedence, and after assigning, it evaluates to the value on the left.
+This lets you write for example `a = b = 0;` which is parsed as `a = (b=0);` and evaluates as follows: set b to 0 (`b=0`), evaluate this node as the new value of b which is of course 0, then the remaining expression is `a=0` which sets a to 0 too.
+Although this is allowed, it is normally considered bad style, and you probably should not do it in your C programming unit.
+But you may find this syntax in open-source C code._